BurntSushi/quickcheck/README.md

 QuickCheck is a way to do property based testing using randomly generated input.
 This crate comes with the ability to randomly generate and shrink integers, floats, tuples, booleans, lists, strings, options and results.
+All QuickCheck needs is a property function---it will then randomly generate inputs to that function and call the property for each set of inputs.
+If the property fails (whether by a runtime error like index out-of-bounds or by not satisfying your property), the inputs are "shrunk" to find a smaller counter-example.

 The shrinking strategies for lists and numbers use a binary search to cover the input space quickly.
 (It should be the same strategy used in